spell-landon/fat_daddys_texas_bbq/README.md

 3. Implement the `Framer` image carousel on the main `Home` page.
 4. Update the `index.html` with relevant browser tab data. (i.e., Name, icons, etc.)
 5. Center the Navigation Menu in the `Header` and push out the Company Name and Social Icons.
+6. Fix the links on the social icons to navigate externally.